moritz-l/fabric-prototype/README.md

 # fabric-prototype
 This is the prototype I developed for my master thesis.
-It's not functional without a correctly configured connection definition and a valid peer-wallet for the API.
+It's not functional without a correctly configured connection definition and a valid peer-wallet for the API to use with the Fabric-SDK.

+Currently there are two main directories:
+- *fabric-api* contains the source code for a REST-API that interacts with a local fabric-peer
+- *fabric-testnetwork* contains the source code for three smart contracts and a collection definition that has to be provided when instantiating one of the smart contracts on the fabric-network